Siberian89/SalesforceUtilsClass/README.md

 ## What about now?

-For now this is a private project.
-I'm using GitHut to track my changes and my progress.
+This was a private project and I was using GitHut to track changes.
+I decided to go public to share the code but, right now, I will be the only one to modify it.